 |OPEX||Power usage / 5 years 1kWh=$0.15, Media Player||$322||$ 32||$ 32|

 |TCO||Total Cost of Ownership Hardware 24x7x364||$1.897||$ 1.141||$ 842|

 |TCO||TCO Savings on Media Player||–||-40%||-55%|

-The software is available in two models.
-Cloud digital signage consists of renting access per player in the form of annual contracts. the price ranges from $ 10 to $ 30 per month depending on the degree of professionalism of the software and the service associated with it.
-Technical support and software updates are included in the price.
+Our QL software is available in two models.
+Cloud-based digital signage software consists of renting access per player in the form of annual contracts.
+The digital signage pricing ranges from $ 10 to $ 30 per month depending on the degree of professionalism of the software and the service associated with it.
+Technical support and software updates are included in the digital signage cost.

-Then there is the on-premises software.
-You purchase a perpetual license and install both server and player components within your organization. it is necessary to add the cost of the support which is between 15 and 20% of the purchase price of the licenses to benefit from the support, the maintenance, and the updates of the software.
+Then there is the on-premise digital signage software.
+You purchase a perpetual license and install both server and player components within your organization.
+It is necessary to add the cost of the support which is between 15 and 20% of the digital signage pricing to benefit from the support, the maintenance, and the updates of the software.

 Your overall costs will depend on various factors such as the size of the screen, quality of hardware and software, and content creation.
 It’s important to note that there may also be additional costs for installation and maintenance.

 While the initial investment may seem steep, the potential returns on investment from digital signage are substantial.
 It can enhance brand visibility, increase sales, and improve overall customer experiences.
 As technology evolves and the competition in the market heats up, digital signage costs are becoming more affordable and accessible to businesses of all sizes.
 Therefore, it’s wise for companies to consider implementing digital signage in their marketing strategy to reap the rewards.